 Housing and households

-Key housing facts and figures for Shropshire can be found in our housing snapshot.
+Key housing and household facts and figures for Shropshire can be found in our housing and household snapshot.